 If the ATO identifies income that fits the definition of being NALI it is taxed at 45% within the Superfund.
-Whats more all the assets become subject to Capital Gains tax when sold.

-What income will be taxed as NALI at? (ie to be taxed at 45%)
+What Income will be taxed as NALI? (i.e. to be taxed at 45%)

-- a) Parties not dealing at arms length and the income earned in the transaction is more or less than would be expected in an length arms dealing) - b) Dividends paid by a private company to a (SMSF non-arms length) - c) Income derived by a SMSF as a Beneficiary of a Discretionary Trust. - d) Income derived by an SMSF as a benficairy of a fixed trust (where parties are not dealing at arms length)
+- a) Parties not dealing at arm length and the Income earned in the transaction is more or less than would be expected in an length arms dealing) - b) Dividends paid by a private company to a (SMSF non-arms length) - c) Income derived by a SMSF as a Beneficiary of a Discretionary Trust. - d) Income derived by an SMSF as a beneficiary of a fixed trust (where parties are not dealing at arms length)

-An example of parties not dealing at arms length.
-Say in the Brown Superannuation Fund there was held a property from which Brown & Associates Pty Ltd carried on a Legal Practice.
-Making one more assumption, assume Brown & Associates was paying significantly more rent to the Brown Superannuation Fund than what is market value.
-Excess rent would never be the state of play between non-associates negotiating on a arms length basis.
-If the rent fiddle as described above were real and the ATO was alerted the rental income would have been classed as NALI income and taxed at 45%. (plus every asset within the superfund is tainted for CGT).

-But wait there is more:
+An example of parties not dealing at arms length-- Say in the Brown Superannuation Fund, it held a real property from which Brown & Associates Pty Ltd carried on a Legal Practice.
+Making one more assumption, assume Brown & Associates was paying significantly more rent to the Brown Superannuation Fund than what is fair market value.
+Excess rent should never be the state of play between non-associates negotiating on a arms length basis.
+If the rent fiddle as described above were real and the ATO was alerted, the rental Income would have been classed as NALI income and taxed at 45% on 2 times the total rent over payment.
+(See the simple example of the painter and the \$2,000 lesser quote below.
+But wait there is more;